Aslı İskit: Ardeşen GSK

 In the 2014–15 season, she was with the Rize-based team Ardeşen GSK. İskit participated in the Women's EHF Challenge Cup for Ardeşen GSK in 2014–15.
 She was among the cup's top scorers, however, she was disqualified due to unsporting behaviour at the Last 16 match and suspended for one game.
 During a 2014–15 league play-off match, she sustained a serious injury, and had to undergo surgery.

 In November 2014, she was awarded "Best Playmaker of the Year" by the handball magazine.

 Muratpaşa Bld.
 SK

 İskit transferred for the 2015–16 season to Muratpaşa Bld.
 SK in Antalya.
 She played in the (2015–16 Women's EHF Cup) for her team.

 Kristianstad Handboll

 In 2016 İskit transferred to Kristianstad Handboll to play in the top division of women's handball in Sweden.

 Kastamonu Bld.
 GSK

 After returning to Turkey im 2018, İskit joined Kastamonu Bld.
 GSK, and played two seasons in the Turkish Women's Handball Super League.

 Thüringer HC

 In the beginning of June 2020, İskit signed a two-year contract with the German club Thüringer HC from Erfurt and Bad Langensalza to play in the Handball-Bundesliga.
-She was recognized as the third best thrower and thus as a powerful backspace player in the past unfinished 2019–20 EHF Cup season.
+She was recognized as the third-best thrower and thus as a backspace player in the past unfinished 2019–20 EHF Cup season.